Gosamat/nestjs-movie-api-challenge/README.md

 ## Bonus Tasks

 - **Pagination**: Implemented pagination for better handling of movie lists.
-- **Middleware for Request Logging**: Added logging for incoming requests.
+- **Middleware for Request Logging**: Added logging for incoming requests, visible in terminal.
-- **Data Validation and Error Handling**: Ensured data validation and comprehensive error handling.
+- **Data Validation and Error Handling**: Ensured data validation via Zod and comprehensive error handling.

 ## How to Run